 Repeat this training exercises between 5 and 10 times each day for a week until he's sitting the instant you use the command word.

-I recommend you reinforce puppy obedience training exercises whenever you get the opportunity, for example before:
+Practice puppy obedience training exercises whenever you get the opportunity, for example before:

-If you do, it will only serve to teach him that he doesn't need to act on the first command.
-He'll believe it's okay to sit on the third or fourth or even fifth command!
+If you do, it will only serve to teach your puppy that he doesn't need to act on the first command.
+He'll learn that it's okay to sit on the third or fourth or even fifth command!

 Enjoyed this page?
 Click 'Like'!